Olimpieva/mesto/README.md

 # Project: Travel to Russia

 > This repository contains a small training project to practicing programming skills and interacting with DOM.
-The service includes a little image gallery with edit personal information ability.
+The service includes a little image gallery with the following functions: editing personal information ability, Uploading/removing images in gallery, displaying images in the original size,likes.
 The site is compiled based on the layout in figma using the Mobile First method.

 STRUCTURE
 ------------